 How to correctly measure the flour

-Correctly measuring the flour is important.
+Correctly measuring the flour is important for the texture of the coffee cake.
 If you add too much flour the cake will be dry and dense.
-Not enough flour will yield an uncooked cake.
+Not enough flour will yield a sticky cake.

 So to accurately measure the flour, use the "scoop and level” method.

-Using this technique will yield the best batter consistency.
-It should be slightly thick, yet “airy” when mixing.
+Using this technique will yield the best batter and cake consistency.
+The batter should be slightly thick, yet “airy” when mixing.

 We'd love to hear from you!

 If you enjoyed this vegan recipe, please leave a 5-star rating in the recipe card and share your thoughts in the comments below.

 Or, get the links to new recipes delivered straight to your inbox by signing up for our newsletter.
 See ya there!

 - 2 and ½ cups all-purpose flour, sifted